voorhoede/componentizer/README.md

-🚧 This project can be unstable.
-Some experimental React features (like hooks) are used as an experiment.
+🚧  Some experimental React features (like hooks) are used in this project as an experiment.
 It's likely their API will change in the future.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).